-Unfortunately, you will have to identify your recommenders again in your current year application.
+Unfortunately, no. You will have to identify your recommenders again in your current year application.
 Your recommenders will have to submit recommendations again.

 Since all applications are reviewed by the faculty online, paper based letters cannot be accommodated.

-Additionally, an important part of your letter of recommendation is a quantitative rating for Academic Performance, Intellectual Potential and Motivation for the Proposed Program of Study, that recommendation are asked to provide for you relative to other students who have gone to Graduate School in recent years.
-Recommendations submitted to centralized credential management and dossier services are unable to provide for this form.
+Additionally, an important part of your letter of recommendation is a quantitative rating for Academic Performance, Intellectual Potential and Motivation for the Proposed Program of Study, that recommenders are asked to provide for you relative to other students who have gone to Graduate School in recent years.
+Recommendations submitted to centralized credential management and dossier services are unable to provide this information.

-We do suggest that at least one recommendation should originate from a faculty member of the last institution you attended as a full-time student.
-It is not mandatory, however, that you do this if you have been out of school for a number of years.
+Yes, however, we suggest that at least one recommendation should originate from a faculty member of the last institution you attended as a full-time student.
+This is not mandatory and may not be feasible if you have been out of school for a number of years.

 Once you enter your recommender’s information (including email address) and select “Send to Recommender,” an email is automatically generated and sent to your recommender.